 Ghostwire Tokyo is filled with audio logs that give you the lore of the game.
 Better catch them all!

-The Best Ghostwire Tokyo Settings for AMD Radeon Panel
+The Best Ghostwire Tokyo Settings For AMD Radeon Panel

-This section of best Ghostwire Tokyo settings will cover AMD Radeon configuration.
+This section of the best Ghostwire Tokyo settings will cover AMD Radeon configuration.
 These settings are tuned to give you the best possible performance out of your hardware in the game.
 Since the current optimization state isn’t the best for Ghostwire Tokyo, these AMD settings are sure to give your game a well-needed boost.

 Radeon Anti-Lag: Enabled